Trinity Platform Release Notes – Version 4.8.0

 :clipboard: Release Summary

-This release adds Kong Ingress Controller OSS as the default edge proxy (replacing NGINX), Amazon EKS as a first-class cloud provider in Trinity Stack, and updated Reels (Reels (v1.0.0)) and Alpha (alpha-helm-deployment) marketplace packages with Kong support—covering the full operational surface: asset build and deployment, application lifecycle (deploy, scale, logs, restarts), environments and namespaces, domains, CRS, vaults, AWS Secrets Manager sync, storage, and alerts.
+This release adds Kong Ingress Controller OSS as the default edge proxy (replacing NGINX), Amazon EKS as a first-class cloud provider in Trinity Stack, and updated Reels (reels-cms-kong) and Alpha (alpha-helm-deployment) marketplace packages with Kong support—covering the full operational surface: asset build and deployment, application lifecycle (deploy, scale, logs, restarts), environments and namespaces, domains, CRS, vaults, AWS Secrets Manager sync, storage, and alerts.
 Authentication for EKS stays simple with IRSA or Pod Identity and no uploaded service account key files.

 1 Like